 - Time of day and day of week

-This basic example gives you an idea of how detail you can get with your campaign.
+This basic example gives you an idea of how detailed you can get with your campaign.
 Don’t know where your audience might be?
 No worries.
 Moblyft has four categories that will lead you in the right direction.

 - Brand Shopper Segments – Focus on mobile devices that visit specific, branded locations.